ding2/ding2/docs/code_guidelines.md

 Contributions to the core Ding project will be reviewed by members of the Core team.
 These guidelines should inform contributors about what to expect in such a review.
 If a review comment cannot be traced back to one of these guidelines it indicates that the guidelines should be updated to ensure transparency.

-The guidelines concern Ding 2 but will be taken into consideration when reviewing Ding 1 code.

 We acknowledge that not all current code in core complies with these guidelines.
 We hope that updates to core along the way will move the code base in the right direction.

 ## Coding standards